dennisdoomen/CSharpGuidelines/Src/Guidelines/1500_MaintainabilityGuidelines.md

 The class `MyString` provides three overloads for the `IndexOf` method, but two of them simply call the one with one more parameter.
 Notice that the same rule applies to class constructors; implement the most complete overload and call that one from the other overloads using the `this()` operator.
 Also notice that the parameters with the same name should appear in the same position in all overloads.

-**Important:** If you also want to allow derived classes to override these methods, define the most complete overload as a `protected virtual` method that is called by all overloads.
+**Important:** If you also want to allow derived classes to override these methods, define the most complete overload as a non-private `virtual` method that is called by all overloads.

 ### <a name="av1553"></a> Only use optional arguments to replace overloads (AV1553) ![](images/1.png)
 The only valid reason for using C# 4.0's optional arguments is to replace the example from rule AV1551 with a single method like: